arcus/education_modules/data_visualization_in_ggplot2/data_visualization_ggplot2.md

 ## Lesson Preparation

 This module makes use of [pangeo binder](https://binder.pangeo.io/) for interactive code examples in R. You don't need to install anything or set up an account, but you need a modern web browser like Chrome and a moderately good wifi connection.
-If you have R already installed on your computer and you prefer to work through code examples there, you can [download all the code for this module to run offline](link).
+If you have R already installed on your computer and you prefer to work through code examples there, you can <a href="https://raw.githubusercontent.com/arcus/education_modules/main/data_visualization_in_ggplot2/data_visualization_ggplot2.r" download>download the code for this module to run offline</a>.

 If you intend to do the hands-on activities in this module with pangeo binder, we have a bit of preparation for you to do now.
 Because it can take a few minutes for the environment to be created, we suggest you click the link below to start up the activity now.
 Use right-click to open it in a new tab or window, and you can simply return here to continue learning while the environment finishes loading.
 Here is the link: